• Skip to primary navigation

 The traditional Italian recipe of Caragnoli are made in two different shapes.

-Pictured above are the caragnoli I shaped with my wooden board and stick.
-It took me a few tries before I was able to easily remove the dough from the stick while maintaining the wonderful pattern.
-Once I floured my board and rod properly, this issue was resolved.
+Pictured above are the caragnoli I shaped using my gnocchi board and rod.
+It took a few tries before I could remove the dough from the rod easily while keeping the pattern intact.
+Once I floured both the board and the rod properly, the dough released without any trouble.

-Next, heat the oil (corn, canola, or peanut) and fry the caragnoli a few at a time.
-This step literally takes less than 30 seconds per side with the proper temperature.
+Next, heat the oil (corn, canola, or peanut works well) and fry the caragnoli in batches.
+With the oil at the proper temperature, frying takes less than 30 seconds per side.

-If you do not have a thermometer, you can use my grandmother’s wooden stick method.
-Simply place the tip of a wooden spoon in the oil, if bubbles appear, the right temperature is attained.
-For those of you that have a thermometer, that would be around 375°F.
+If you don't have a thermometer, you can use my grandmother's method: dip the tip of a wooden spoon into the oil.
+If bubbles form around it, the oil is ready.
+For those using a thermometer, aim for about 375°F (190°C).

-Remove with a slotted spoon and place on a tray that has been lined with paper towels.
+Remove the caragnoli with a slotted spoon and place them on a tray lined with paper towels.
+When the oil is hot enough, they won't absorb excess oil and will not feel greasy.

-The end result is an authentic, old-world Italian recipe -a crispy honey-coated fritter that makes a wonderful Christmas treat.
+The end result is an authentic, old-world Italian cookie-a crisp, honey-coated fritter that makes a wonderful Christmas treat.

 Tips